-A graduate of Medicine and Surgery from the Autonomous University of Barcelona (UAB) and consultant in ophthalmology, he did a Surgical Retina Fellowship at the Barraquer Ophthalmology Centre and gained his PhD cum laude from the UAB.
+A graduate of Medicine and Surgery from the Autonomous University of Barcelona (UAB) and specialist in ophthalmology, he did a Surgical Retina Fellowship at the Barraquer Ophthalmology Centre and gained his PhD cum laude from the UAB.
 He was awarded excellence in research by the University of Barcelona.
-He undertook, additional training at the Mayo Clinic, Rochester, Minnesota (United States).
+He undertook additional training at the Mayo Clinic, Rochester, Minnesota (United States).
 He is currently the deputy medical director and coordinator of the Retina and Vitreous Department at the Barraquer Ophthalmology Centre.

 Jeroni Nadal stands out for being an international driving force and pioneer in the field of artificial vision.
 In 2014, he became the first surgeon in Spain to implant a bionic eye with the Argus II device, a procedure that took place at the Barraquer Ophthalmology Centre.
 The same procedure saw him become the first surgeon in the world to rehabilitate a patient with deafblindness, caused by Usher syndrome.
 Nadal currently continues to participate in the development of this field and is co-director of HOPE (High Optical Resolution Pixel Electrodes Retinal Implant) artificial vision project and is the lead researcher on i-VISION, an international project.
 In addition to artificial vision, Jeroni Nadal further develops his work as a researcher in two other areas: gene therapy and cell therapy.